SayandeepBera/glowing-octo-broccoli/Tasks/Task 2 - Py2x Vs Py3x/Varsha_G30 FSD.md

 result = map(lambda x: x*x, [1,2,3])   # returns iterator
 ```

-This makes Python 3 more memory-efficient.

 ## 12. Error Messages & Syntax Improvements

-Python 3 has clearer and more descriptive error messages.
+Python 3 has clearer and more descriptive error messages.\
+This makes debugging easier for beginners and developers.

 Example:
 ```python